The study of natural reality: Leucippus, Democritus, Epicurus and Plato

 2.2 The differences between the Geometric and the Atomic theory

-If this is so, then one might wonder what the use of the orthogonal isosceles triangle in Plato’s system.
-Phili (2002, 75) suggests that this triangle was reserved for the formation of the cube, which represented earth.
+If this is so, then one might wonder what the use of the orthogonal isosceles triangle is in Plato’s system.
+Phili (2002, 75) suggests that this triangle was reserved for the formation of the cube, which represented the earth.
 In fact, the faces of the cube were formed by the unification of two orthogonal isosceles triangles, which produced a square.
-On a different approach, however, a square could have also originated form the unification of four equilateral triangles, which were Plato’s perfect geometrical shapes.
+On a different approach, however, a square could have also originated from the unification of four equilateral triangles, which were Plato’s perfect geometrical shapes.
 And if this is so, these four equilateral triangles would have consisted of eight orthogonal scalene triangles.
 Even Plato’s fifth element, ether, which was described as a dodecahedron with pentagonal faces (Phili 2002, 77), could have been formed by the unification of 60 equilateral triangles, which consisted of 120 orthogonal scalene triangles.
 The above thoughts lead to an unsolved puzzle: although Plato’s primary triangle was the equilateral, at least as this was presented in Timaeus, why did his system not describe all triangles as composites of Pythagoras’ favourite orthogonal scalene?

 Finally, Phili (2002) suggests that the monomer nature of the equilateral triangle, which defined any form of matter in Plato’s scheme, matched the monomer nature of the Atom as this was described by Democritus and Leucippus.
 The only difference was that Plato’s prefect triangle was not surrounded by void.
 Furthermore, Plato’s unique and perfect triangle was likely to have incorporated the essence of one unique and perfect god.
-The divine properties of triangles had been previously suggested by the Pythagoreans and were attributed to the divine nature of number three: as triangles consist of thee angles and three faces, they carry divine powers (Phili 2002, 76-8).
-A personal question for Plato’s scheme, however, would still remain, why not the orthogonal scalene?
+The divine properties of triangles had been previously suggested by the Pythagoreans and were attributed to the divine nature of number three: as triangles consist of three angles and three faces, they carry divine powers (Phili 2002, 76-8).
+A personal question for Plato’s scheme, however, would still remain: why not the orthogonal scalene?

 Conclusions